-EMERGING TRENDS IN HEALTHCARE 2021: #1 The Shifting Point of Care
+EMERGING HEALTHCARE INDUSTRY TRENDS: #1 The Shifting Point of Care

 Here, we look at the first major trend: The Shifting Point of Care.